 - 3 tablespoon tomato ketchup

-- Add fried gobi florets kept aside and sprinkle 1 tsp cornflour.
-Toss well.
+- Add the fried cauliflower florets to the pan and toss well.
 Garnish it with finely chopped spring onions.
 Serve gobi manchurian hot.

 Note: To make gravy manchurian after stir frying spring onions, add 1 1/2 cup of water and let it boil.
 Make a lump free paste of 1 tbsp cornflour with 1/4 cup of water.
 Now gradually add to the gravy and stir continuously till it resumes boiling.
 Boil till the gravy becomes shiny.
 Then add florets and sauces.
 Boil for two more minutes and remove.
 Garnish with spring onions and serve hot with noodles or rice.